ifaronti/PING.-coming-soon-page/README.md

 - Vanilla Javascript

 ### What I learned
-margin and flexbox/grid's gap properties are not to be used unless margin for x-axis and row gap for y-axis. otherwise, if you have a design image you are trying to align your CSS with, that practice will batter your time and leave you with a serious burnout unless of course you know exactly the units' values.
+margin and flexbox/grid's gap properties are not to be used together unless margin for x-axis and row gap for y-axis. otherwise, if you have a design image (not figma file) you are trying to align your CSS with, that practice will batter your time and leave you with a serious burnout unless of course you know the exact the units' values.

 ### Continued development